 This House of Commons Library briefing paper examines suicide prevention policies and strategies throughout the UK.
 It outlines national and local approaches to prevention policy in England, as well as Scotland, Wales, and Northern Ireland.
 It does so by considering the strategies of the UK Government, as well as the devolved administrations, from various policy perspectives.Jump to full report >>

 Suicide prevention policy in the UK has, in recent decades, developed and expanded considerably as concerns around suicide rates have intensified.
-In England it has, since September 2012, taken the form of an integrated Government strategy – Preventing Suicide in England: a cross-government outcomes strategy to save lives – whose aim, principally, is to prevent people from taking their own lives.
-Since 2017 it has included a commitment to reduce the rate of suicides by 10% in 2020/21 nationally, as compared to 2016/17 levels.
+In England it has, since September 2012, taken the form of an integrated cross-Government strategy – Preventing Suicide in England: a cross-government outcomes strategy to save lives – whose aim, principally, is to prevent people from taking their own lives.
+Since 2016 it has included a commitment to reduce the rate of suicides in England by 10% by 2020/21, which the Government will measure against the rate of registered suicides in 2015.

-This briefing paper begins with a statistical overview of suicide rates throughout the UK over time, using the latest data set from the Office of National Statistics, which was published in September 2018.
-This shows that in United Kingdom in 2017 there were 5,821 recorded suicides.
-This number of deaths equates to an age-standardised suicide rate of 10.1 deaths per 100,000 population, which is one of the lowest rates observed since the suicide data series began in 1981.
+Section one of this briefing paper provides a statistical overview of suicide rates throughout the UK over time, using the latest data published by the Office of National Statistics in September 2019.
+This shows that in 2018 there were 6,507 recorded suicides in the United Kingdom.
+This number of deaths equates to an age-standardised suicide rate of 11.2 deaths per 100,000 population, which is a significant increase on previous years and the highest rate recorded since 2002.
+It is also, nevertheless, lower than rates recorded in the 1980s and 1990s.

-Given the cross-Government nature of the UK Government’s Strategy, which is also, to varying degrees, a feature of strategies developed by the devolved administrations, this briefing paper then proceeds to a consideration of each of the policy areas upon which suicide prevention plans touch individually, taking each in turn.
+Given the cross-Government nature of the UK Government’s Strategy, which is also, to varying degrees, a feature of strategies developed by the devolved administrations, this briefing paper considers of each of the policy areas upon which suicide prevention plans touch individually, taking each in turn.
 These are:

 The current or latest iterations of each suicide prevention plan from the devolved administrations are: